CDC director: UW-Madison COVID-19 testing, outbreak turnaround model for nation

 “There is hope on the way in the form of safe and effective vaccines in a matter of weeks or months,” Azar said.

-With six vaccines in advanced development, it’s possible several may be available next year, with varying rates of effectiveness, Redfield said Thursday in Madison.
+With six vaccines in advanced development, it’s possible several may be available next year, with varying rates of effectiveness, Redfield said.

 “We’re going to be very clear about what we see scientifically as the pros and cons for the different populations,” he said.